chinedufn/watertight-ray-triangle-intersection/README.md

 ## Background / Initial Motivation

-I've been using [substack/ray-triangle-intersection](https://github.com/substack/ray-triangle-intersection) for some of my mouse picking, but
-Möller–Trumbore ray-triangle intersection algorithm that it uses does not satisfy my use case this time around.
+I've been using the stellar [substack/ray-triangle-intersection](https://github.com/substack/ray-triangle-intersection) module for some of my mouse picking, but the Möller–Trumbore ray-triangle intersection algorithm that it uses does not satisfy my use case this time around.

 I'm mousing over a grid based terrain and determining which tile in the terrain is moused over.
 Since the Möller–Trumbore algorithm isn't watertight, when I mouse in between two tiles neither tile is selected and thus it's as if you aren't mousing over the terrain at all.